Migratory Game Bird Regulations

 - Blinds must be constructed within 25 yards of designated locations.
 No blinds, whether temporary or permanent, shall be constructed within 250 yards of another blind.

-- Blinds must be constructed two weeks prior to the opening day of waterfowl season, otherwise the blind permit may be reissued on a first-come, first-served basis.
+- Blinds must be constructed two weeks prior to the opening day of waterfowl season, otherwise the blind permit may be reissued on a first-come-first-serve basis.
 All blinds must be removed within 14 days after the close of waterfowl season.
 Blinds remaining after this date shall become the property of the Department.

 - Permit holders will have priority use on their blind each day until 7:30 a.m.
 After this time, unoccupied blinds will be available to others.
 Blinds must not be locked.